thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 made Animation features intimidating as hell.

 But Angular 2 animations are not scary!
-If we note that templates are closely associated with `@Components`, then we will notice that animations following a similar pattern.
+Templates are closely associated/integrated with `@Component`.
+We will notice that animations following a similar pattern.
 Let's build a component that hides and shows its contents, uses fade animation effects, and allows external components to easily trigger those fade effects.